 FEATURED COURSES

-In this program, you have the opportunity to work with a member of the Health Professions Advisory Committee (HPAC) who will help design a course of study that is suited to your career goals.
+In this program, you have the opportunity to work with faculty and professional staff advisors who will help design a course of study that is suited to your career goals.

 • Athletic Conditioning and Performance